telerik/blazor-docs/getting-started/vs-code-integration/new-project-wizard.md

 The **Telerik UI for Blazor Template Wizard** provides two options to start you project:

-* **Start from Blank App** - allows you to create a blank project that is pre-configured for the Progress® Telerik® UI for Blazor components.
+* **Start from Blank App**&mdash;allows you to create a blank project that is pre-configured for the Progress® Telerik® UI for Blazor components.
 You can select and add sample pages to get started (a Grid with CRUD operations form a service, a Form, Charts).

 * **Start from Template** - the wizard provides a set of predefined project templates:
     * **CRUD, Form, Chart**&mdash;A small app that showcases the Telerik UI Data Grid, Chart, and Form validation.
 The Data Grid also uses a basic CRUD service (a common pattern for data updates in production-ready applications).